HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Modal: Nano Contract Transaction Request
 [modal-nano-contract-transaction-request]: #modal-nano-contract-transaction-request

-This modal presents detailed information for a *Nano Contract Transaction Request* from dapp, allowing the user to approve or reject the transaction.
+This modal presents detailed information for a *Nano Contract Transaction Request* from dapp, allowing a user to approve or reject the transaction.
 It activates when a dapp makes a `htr_createNcTx` request to the wallet's RPC.

 The modal presents detailed information containing *Blueprint ID*, *Blueprint Method*, *Caller*, *Nano Contract ID* (if applicable), *Action List*, and *Argument List*.
 An *Action List* can be either types *deposit* or *withdrawal*.
 Both the lists can be empty.

 >[!WARNING]
->We may need warning the user about the risk to sign any request from a dapp and orient the user to reject the transaction if it is not expected or incomprehensible.
+>We may need warning users about the risk to sign any request from a dapp and orient users to reject the transaction if it is not expected or incomprehensible.

 >[!WARNING]
 >Another security measure we may need for the modal is a confirmation for action before show up the "Approve" and "Reject" buttons, for instance a tap on a text "Tap to take action".
 This way we avoid an action by mistake.
 We may also want to apply other strategies to improve security such as: set the "Reject" button as primary button; change the order of the buttons.